Create a special fund or endowment

 As President of the Rowan School PTA, Barbara Blackstone and a group of mothers decided to start a school library as well as a public one, housed in the original Township Building.
 They were granted a small space for readers, but the books were stored in a closet in the one-story building.
 When the Township added a second floor, the “library” moved upstairs.

-In 1991, Cranberry’s new Township building gave the library space And Barbara, who is currently a volunteer instructor for Slippery Rock's Institute of Learning in Retirement.
-Barbara served two terms as a Trustee on Cranberry's Library Board, and was an active advocate at the county and state levels.
+In 1991, Cranberry’s new Township building allocated space for an expanded library.
+Barbara served two terms as a Trustee on Cranberry's Library Board and was an active advocate at the county and state levels.

 Samuel and Carol Troese Library Fund (2010)

 Samuel and Carol Troese moved to Cranberry when it had just over 4,000 residents; both emerged as pillars of their adopted community.
 Sam, a health planning professional, wanted to see development come in an orderly fashion, so he joined the Township’s planning commission, became a Butler County representative to the Southwestern Pennsylvania Regional Planning Commission, and a member of the Township’s zoning hearing board, charged with overseeing design and construction of the Township’s new Municipal Center.

 Carol, who earned a library science degree at Pitt, became a volunteer for Cranberry’s startup library and, in 1984, became the facility’s librarian.
 Six years ago, Sam died of cancer at age 61.
 Four years later, Carol also succumbed to cancer.
 To honor the couple who did so much for Cranberry Township, their family created an endowment fund in their memory.

 Annabel Turner Library Pillar Fund (2010)